Current Environment: Production

 Detailed Description

-We are trying to identify a genetic cause of interstitial cystitis (IC)/bladder pain syndrome (BPS)/chronic pelvic pain syndrome (CPPS).
-We will enroll individuals and families with IC/BPS/CPPS to fully describe the symptoms of IC/PBS/CPPS in adults and children.
-We will attempt to determine if the symptoms of IC/PBS/CPPS match or indicate changes in specific genes or a pathway of connected genes.
-We will use several genetic technologies including but not limited to; linkage analysis, whole exome sequencing and candidate gene studies to try to identify the cause of IC/BPS/CPPS.
-We hope this will lead us to better more effective treatments for affected individuals.
-We are looking for families with IC/BPS/CPPS symptoms to give a DNA sample (from blood/saliva), urine samples, bladder tissue from clinical biopsy and answer several questionnaires.
+We are trying to identify a genetic cause of interstitial cystitis (IC)/bladder pain syndrome (BPS).
+We are looking to enroll individuals with a clinical diagnosis of IC/BPS and their family member.
+We are attempting to determine if there is a connection between symptoms of IC/PBS and changes in specific genes or a pathway of connected genes.
+We will use several genetic technologies including but not limited to; linkage analysis, genome sequencing, RNAseq and candidate gene studies to try to identify the cause of IC/BPS.
+Once we identify the cause of IC/BPS we will be able to identify and design more effective treatments for affected individuals.
+We are looking for families with IC/BPS symptoms to give a DNA sample (from blood/saliva), urine samples, and answer several questionnaires.
 Travel to Boston NOT necessary.

 Eligibility Criteria